Life insurance frequently asked questions

 Is there an age limit for taking out a life insurance policy?

-Do I need a medical to get Life insurance?
+Do I need a medical to get life insurance?

+This depends on your age, the cover amount and the information you gave us about your health on your application.
 Most people who apply for our cover don’t need a medical.
 However, if you're applying for a large amount of cover, we might ask you to have a medical with either a nurse or a doctor.
+We look at everyone’s application individually.
+If you're asked to have a medical, it’s so we can learn more while we assess your application.
+It doesn’t automatically mean your application won’t be accepted.

 Is terminal illness cover included in a life insurance policy?